Audio: coming soon!

 She shrugged.
 “People see what they want to.
 I couldn’t have deceived Benedict, of course.”

 This was undoubtedly true.
-Her brother had lost his sight due to a tropical illness during his stint in the Royal Navy.
-Ever since, Benedict had navigated the world—including medical college alongside Hugo—through hearing and touch, and there was little nuance that escaped his notice.
+Georgette’s brother had lost his sight due to a tropical illness during his stint in the Royal Navy.
+Ever since, Benedict had learned to navigate the world—including medical college alongside Hugo—through hearing and touch, and there was little nuance that escaped his notice.

-“There’s an idea,” she went on, sounding pleased.
+“There’s an idea,” Georgette went on, sounding pleased.
 “If you don’t like my boys’ costume, I can change my garb and travel as your sister.”

 “I never said I would travel with—”

 “It’s perfect.”
 She leaned forward, eyes wide with enthusiasm.
-The already precarious cap tumbled from her head, allowing all that fairy-pale hair to fall.
-Down about her shoulders; down, down, to her waist.
-“If you help me, I will take the reward and you may take all the credit.
-You can use the popular notoriety to gain acceptance for your pet project.”
+The already precarious boy’s cap tumbled from her head, allowing all that fairy-pale hair to fall.
+Down about her shoulders; down, down her back.
+“If you help me find the stolen coins, I will take the reward and you may take all the credit.
+You can use the fame to gain acceptance for your pet project.”

 Hugo bridled. “‘Pet project’ is hardly the way one ought to refer to a private hospital with the potential to save many lives.
 And why should I not set off on my own and have both the acclaim and the reward?”